Emiliano Astorga

 Emiliano Eduardo Astorga Lobos (born 21 September 1960) is a Chilean football manager and former player who played as a defender.
+He is the current manager of Deportes Temuco.

 Career

 In 2022, Astorga assumed as manager of Cobreloa in the Primera B de Chile, winning the league title in 2023 and getting promotion to the top division.
 In May 2024, he left them.

 On 11 July 2025, he was appointed as the manager of Curicó Unido.

+In 2026, Astorga assumed as manager of Deportes Puerto Montt.
+He left them in May of the same year due to personal reasons.